HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 ## Project Summary: **Mood Atlas**

 **Mood Atlas** is an innovative app that recommends destinations based on user moods, places, or feelings.
 The project integrates multiple technologies for seamless functionality.
 The combination of AI and real-time data creates a personalized experience, guiding users to destinations that match their feelings.
-This app is currently in development and is expected to be released in the near future.
-See the bottom of this file for the latest updates.
+This app is currently in development and is expected to be released in the near future. **See the bottom of this file for the latest updates**.

 - **Frontend**:
   - Developed with **React** and **Next.js**.